Events Impact on Air Travel

 Airline Booking Patterns and Events Impact

-The last decade has witnessed a significant increase in utilising big data for travel behaviour analysis and intelligence.
-Understanding passengers travel patterns in terms of ‘how’ and ‘why’ are crucial to many business domains such as hotels, airlines, ridesharing and car rentals.
-A significant part of business and leisure travel behaviour can be attributed to events like football matches, music festivals and business conferences.
+The last decade has witnessed a significant increase in utilizing big data for travel behavior analysis and intelligence.
+Understanding passengers travel patterns in terms of ‘how’ and ‘why’ are crucial for many business domains such as hotels, airlines, ride sharing and car rentals.
+A significant part of business and leisure travel behavior can be attributed to events like football matches, music festivals and business conferences.
 Therefore, quantifying events impacts on a large scale requires global events visibility with a reliable measure of events impact.

 This category describes events that are scheduled to occur at a specific location and usually follow a regular timetable.
 Examples of such events are annual conferences and expos, festivals, marathons and so on.
 Many regular events may change time and/or location from year to year.
 Therefore, having scalable and accurate global event visibility is critical for identifying events impact across different cities and time periods.
 For instance, the Gamescom expo is a trade fair for video games held annually during August at the Koelnmesse in Cologne, Germany.
 The event attracts many international journalists, game developers, and exhibitors.
 The data shows a significant increase in international travel through Cologne Bonn Airport (IATA: CGN) right before the expo starting date.

 Figure 1 shows that the demand impact of Gamescom expo was shifted from the second week of August in 2015 to the third week of August in 2016.